andtherewaslight/andtherewaslight.github.io/_posts/2022-06-12-multilayer.md

 ![Snell's law sign convention](/assets/images/multilayer/snell_400px.png)

+where we show both polarizations, which we call TE and TM.
+TE (transverse-electric) polarization, also known as $s$-polarization, refers to the case where the *electric* field is parallel to the surface, for any incidence angle.
+That's why in the figure is represented by a vector pointing perpendicularly to the screen.
+TM (transverse-magnetic) polarization, also known as $p$-polarization, refers to the case where the *magnetic* field of the wave is parallel to the interface.
+This means that the electric field is not parallel for incidence angles greater than zero, and it changes direction upon reflection or refraction.
+It is also worth noting that for normal incidence, even though TE and TM converge to the same case, there is a sign change in the reflectivity coefficient between both cases, as the vector points to the opposite direction.

-where we show both TE and TM polarizations.
-The Fresnel coefficients allow us to calculate the reflection and refraction ratios of the electric fields for each polarization.
-These equations can be deduced from continuity conditions of electromagnetic fields in interfaces, and are shown below:
+Let us now calculate the reflection and transmission coefficients.
+For this, we will use the [Fresnel equations](https://en.wikipedia.org/wiki/Fresnel_equations), which can be deduced from continuity conditions of electromagnetic fields in interfaces, and are shown below:

 $$
 r_{12}^{(TE)}=\frac{n_{1}\cos\theta _{1}-n_{2}\cos\theta _{2}}{n_{1}\cos\theta _{1}+n_{2}\cos\theta _{2}}\\